open-telemetry/oteps/text/0156-columnar-encoding.md

 ### Throttling

-OTLP Arrow allows backpressure signaling.
+OTel Arrow allows backpressure signaling.
 If the server is unable to keep up with the pace of data it receives from the client then it should signal that fact to the client.
 The client must then throttle itself to avoid overwhelming the server.

-To signal backpressure when using OTLP Arrow, the server should return an error with code UNAVAILABLE and may supply additional details via the `retry_info` attribute.
+To signal backpressure when using OTel Arrow, the server should return an error with code UNAVAILABLE and may supply additional details via the `retry_info` attribute.

 When the client receives this signal it should follow the recommendations outlined in documentation for RetryInfo: